Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Casimir energy on

 Finally, the globally well defined R-symmetry gauge field takes the form \cite{Assel:2014paa}\footnote{This differs by an overall minus sign compared to \cite{Assel:2014paa} due to different conventions.} \bbxd .4cm \be A=-\frac{\O}{8fc}\pa_\r\Big[(c^2+a_\c^2) \Big(\frac{d \vf_1}{b_1} - \frac{d \vf_2}{b_2}\Big)+2a_\c \Big(\frac{d\vf_1}{b_1}+\frac{d\vf_2}{b_2}+dt\Big)\Big]-\frac{1}{2} d\o\,, \ee \ebxd where \be a_\chi=\frac{1}{\O^2}(b_1^2m_{11}-b_2^2m_{22})\,, \quad c=\frac{2|b_1b_2|}{\O^2}\sqrt{\det(m_{IJ})}\,,\quad \o = {\rm sgn}(b_1) \vf_1 + {\rm sgn}(b_2) \vf_2\,. \ee

-These expressions describe a family of non-singular backgrounds that admit two supercharges of opposite R-charge.
+These expressions describe a family of non-singular backgrounds that admit a single Majorana supercharge.
 They are parameterized by the arbitrary non-singular metric on $S^3$ and the real parameters $b_1$, $b_2$.
 The squashed (Berger) three-sphere is a special case of these backgrounds \cite{Assel:2014paa}.
 However, for simplicity we will illustrate our results by considering the background with arbitrary $b_1$, $b_2$ and the round metric on $S^3$.